nvidia.com

 • Provides OpenAI-compatible /v1/chat/completions endpoint

-• Auto-discovers backend workers via etcd
+• Auto-discovers backend workers via service discovery (Kubernetes-native by default)

 • Routes requests and handles load balancing